Asashou/notes/04_numpy/04_numpy.md

         - very similar to `list(range(10))`, but returns an array
     - `a = np.zeros(10)`
     - `a = np.ones(10)`
-    - `a = np.empty(10)` inits an array without resetting the values, `np.zeros` is preferred
     - `a = np.random.random(10)`
     - `a = np.tile([1, 2], 5)`
     - `a.fill(7)` fills the array with the number 7
-    - array methods tend to operate on the array in-place, while numpy functions tend to return a new array, but there are lots of exceptions
+    - array methods often operate on the array in-place, while numpy functions often return a new array, but there are lots of exceptions

     - exercise: use a for loop to build a list of 3 arrays, each array of length 5, initialized to zeros